OFAC Enforcement

 What to do if during your internal audit you discover a sanctions violation even before OFAC contacts you?
 In such a situation, U.S. legislation provides a powerful tool — the Voluntary Self-Disclosure (VSD) procedure.
 This is a proactive notification to OFAC about the fact of the violation, its circumstances, and the corrective measures taken.

 The submission of a VSD is one of the strongest mitigating factors.
 It demonstrates your commitment to compliance with the law and a responsible approach to conducting business.
 According to the official OFAC guidelines, timely and complete voluntary disclosure can reduce the base penalty amount by 50%.
+Use our OFAC Penalty Calculator to estimate potential fines.
 This turns a potentially devastating penalty into a manageable financial loss.

 However, the decision to submit a VSD must be carefully considered.
 This step requires full readiness for cooperation and the provision of all necessary information.
 Incomplete or untimely disclosure may not be counted as a mitigating factor.
 Therefore, before submitting a VSD, it is necessary to conduct a comprehensive internal investigation under the guidance of experienced lawyers to fully understand the scope of the issue and be prepared for dialogue with the regulator.